blakekrpec/PyPeekr/README.md

 - Client will be a RasPi on the LAN with a systemctl service to run the gui on startup.

 - Server
-    - On Linux, we will need to write our own server, or get the OpenHardwareMonitor.exe to run on Linux.
+    - On Linux, the server is custom.
     - On Windows, the OpenHardwareMonitor REST API will be used.
-We should consider adding an abstraction layer that takes info from OpenHardwareMonitor and then makes it more portable, currently there is a ton of info and really we may only want CPU and GPU.
-This will also standardize the input data structure into our client which would make the GUI agnostic of OpenHardwareMonitor (Windows) or our own server (Linux).
+Data from OpenHardwareMonitor is stored in a structure identical to what the Linux server creates so that the GUI is agnostic of where the data is coming from.

 - Done:
     - Files separated for readability